Looking for better, cheaper alternatives to Zenoti Salon and Spa software in 2024?

 Some of the reasons you may want to choose an alternative to Zenoti are:

-2. The clunky, confusing, & outdated interface: This is a recurring theme with the legacy software options we’ve reviewed, but it’s just as relevant here.
+- The clunky, confusing, & outdated interface: This is a recurring theme with the legacy software options we’ve reviewed, but it’s just as relevant here.
 While newer competitors in the salon and spa software space have innovated greatly on their app design, Zenoti feels ancient in real-world use.
 Menu systems are unintuitive and complicated, and training your staff on Zenoti will undoubtedly take longer than any other major platform.
+Ironically, their iPad app looks much more modern than their desktop interface – the very one you’ll be using most often for day-to-day operations.

 As with any system, there are pros and cons of Zenoti.
 Let’s dive into my top recommended alternatives.